w3c/market-data-odrl-profile/NewTerms.md

 * Time Series

 **md:updatePeriod**
-Definition: The period during which the Resource continues to be updated
+Definition | The period during which the Resource continues to be updated
-Label: is updated during
+Label | is updated during
-Domain: Resource
+Domain | Resource
-Range: Interval
+Range | Interval

 Service Period can be defined as a time interval

 **md:frequencyOfUpdate**
-Definition: Specifies how frequently updates to the Resource are delivered
+Definition | Specifies how frequently updates to the Resource are delivered
-Label: has frequency of update
+Label | has frequency of update
-Domain: Resource
+Domain | Resource
-Range: Update Frequency
+Range | Update Frequency

 The possible values are:
 * Tick-by-tick
 * Sampled

 **md:complexID**
-Definition: Provides a universal identifier by specifying a local identifier and it's context.
+Definition | Provides a universal identifier by specifying a local identifier and it's context.
-Editorial Note: For identifying market data Sources, the context is usually provided by the venue
+Editorial Note | For identifying market data Sources, the context is usually provided by the venue
-Label: has complex ID
+Label | has complex ID
-Domain: Resource
+Domain | Resource
-Range: Complex ID
+Range | Complex ID

 **md:depthOfMarket**
-Definition:
+Definition |
-Label: provided by
+Label | provided by
-Domain: Resource
+Domain | Resource
-Range: Party
+Range | Party

 The possible values are:
 * Level 1